Here’s Why Merit’s First-Ever Fragrance Is About To Disrupt The Perfume World

 by Sameeha Shaikh |

 As someone who is particularly excited by new fragrance discoveries, I've become increasingly bored of late.
-It's been ages since I've had the urge to figuratively (and literally) chase someone down the street to catch the name of the scent they've laced themselves with.
-Then, there's the fact that everyone has begun to smell exactly the same.
-No shade but, as iconic and brilliant as Maison Francis Kurkdjian's Baccarat Rouge 540 is, I no longer want to douse myself in the same sweet gourmand scent everyone and their Gen Z cousin is wearing, or duping, before moving onto the next viral scent.
-Thank you very much TikTok.
+It's been ages since I've had the urge to chase someone down the street to catch the name of the scent with which they've doused themselves in.
+Then, there's the fact that everyone has started to smell exactly the same.
+No shade but, as iconic and brilliant as Maison Francis Kurkdjian's Baccarat Rouge 540 is, I no longer want to spritz myself in the same sweet gourmand scent everyone and their Gen Z cousin is wearing before moving onto the next viral thing.
+Thank you very much, TikTok.
 But things are beginning to look up as Merit's new fragrance Retrospect, £79, is about to flip the script on what to expect from a modern scent.

 For its first-ever foray into the perfume world, Merit – the celebrity-favourite clean beauty brand that burst onto the scene in 2021 with a line of highly minimalist yet functional beauty buys targeted towards millennials like me – has decided to go against the grain of the current perfume market by offering up something that is in no way trend-led, heavily single-noted or single-storied (meaning it smells exactly the same throughout the day).
-In fact, it's so unique, you might not take to it on first spritz.
-Retrospect is deep, multifaceted and, by definition, an ode to old traditional perfumery; when buying a scent meant loving it for years to come.
+In fact, it's so unique, you might not even take to it at first.
+Retrospect is deep, multifaceted and, by definition, an ode to traditional perfumery; when buying a scent meant loving it for years to come.

-Aila Morin, chief marketing officer of Merit, explains that while the move into fragrance may seem 'unorthodox' for a young beauty brand, it is a intuitive step.
-Talks of perfume began a six months after Merit first landed, and this launch has been more than two years in the making.
+Aila Morin, chief marketing officer of Merit, explains that while the move into fragrance may seem 'unorthodox' for a young beauty brand, it is an intuitive step.
+Talks of a perfume began a mere six months after Merit first landed, and this launch has been more than two years in the making.

 Beauty writer Sameeha Shaikh testing Merit's Retrospective perfume